 Wilmington police looking for missing woman

 WILMINGTON, N.C.
-(WECT) - The Wilmington Police Department announced on Thursday, Aug.
-31, that it is looking for 53-year-old Lisa Ann Sawyer.
+(WECT) - The Wilmington Police Department released a missing person notice for Lauren Kathleen Perry on Tuesday, Sept.
+5.

-According to the announcement, Sawyer was last seen on Wednesday, Aug.
-23, in the area of Sand Hills Drive.
-She may be wearing white walking shoes and carrying a purse or backpack.

-Police describe Sawyer as being 5′6″ tall, weighing 130 pounds and having brown eyes with blonde hair.
+Per the WPD, Perry is 38 years old and 5 feet and 9 inches tall with brown eyes and brown hair.
+She was last seen wearing a blue shirt and black pants on Spirea Drive.

 Copyright 2023 WECT.
 All rights reserved.